Ninjin89/TypesToExpansionMarket-Source/README.md

-# Type.xml to Expansion Market converter
+# Type.xml to Expansion Market converter using Python

 Quick made/edited this tool.